 Let’s look at different stages of car seat and get some tips for more conveniently ride sharing with kids.

 Rear-facing: Now if your child is still in an infant carrier, this is easier.
 You likely have a stroller in which the infant carrier sits for walking from place to place.
 You can easily install the infant carrier without the base in the ride share car.
 (Instructions should be in the manual.)
 You may also consider using a Doona Infant Car Seat as it has a stroller built in to the infant carrier.
 So cool!

 If your child is out of an infant carrier, you are kind of out of luck.
 There isn’t much to do but bring along a rear-facing car seat and carry it with you.
 You can choose to purchase a lightweight convertible car seat option.
 This is what we did when our kids were little and we were traveling.

 Best practice recommends that you should keep your child rear-facing until age two.
 Some states legally require rear-facing until age two now also.
 Others haven’t updated their laws yet and require rear-facing up to age one.
 (We still recommend longer rear facing and we understand a parent has to do what a parent has to do.)

 Forward-facing: In addition to a lightweight convertible car seat options, there is the Immi Go.
 This is the forward-facing car seat many Uber Family drivers in New York City have in the car for ride sharing with kids.
 The Immi Go is only 10 pounds and portable.
 It even comes with a carrying case.

 For older forward-facing children, at least 3 years old, another super lightweight option is the RideSafer Travel Vest.
-The RideSafer is a wearable car seat that you can pack in a backpack or day bag.
+The RideSafer is a wearable legal child restraint that you can pack in a backpack or day bag.

 Belt-positioning, commonly called booster stage: Again the RideSafer is a great choice because it will work in any car.